jelko/cmsplugin-swingtime/README.markdown

-Swingtime is a Django application similar to a stripped down version of iCal for Mac OS X or Google Calendar.
+Swingtime is a Django application and Django CMS plugin similar to a stripped down version of iCal for Mac OS X or Google Calendar.
 Swingtime provides an ``Event`` model that acts as a metadata container for one or more ``Occurrence`` objects, which in turn describe start and end times for a specific occurrence of an event.